 Tomorrow I’m flying to Nagoya, the start of a new adventure exploring Shoryudo, the heart of Japan.
-This will be my first visit to Japan and when I asked my fellow travel writers, bloggers and photographers for a few tips, they had a lot to say, with quite a few of them responding excitedly “My favourite country!”
+This will be my first visit to this exciting country and when I asked my fellow travel writers, bloggers and photographers for a few Japan travel tips, they had a lot to say, with quite a few of them responding excitedly “My favourite country!”

 From translating Japanese menus to using public transport, never blowing your nose in public to navigating your way around a high-tech toilet, here are 35 top tips that I’m sure will be invaluable to anyone travelling to Japan for the first time.

 UPDATE: I’m back from my trip.
 Having spent a fabulous week in Japan, I have a few amendments I’d like to make to the list.
 As my travel blogging friend Jessica from Notes of Nomads explained to me “The thing about Japan is that most tourists understandably don’t speak Japanese and it’s not a culture that can easily be understood in a short time (even after years and years), so it can lend itself to some misconceptions.
 Plus things can vary widely depending on where you visit.”